-Divorce is difficult enough, but trying to divorce an abuser isn’t an easy feat by any means.
+Divorce is difficult enough, but divorcing a narcissist isn’t an easy feat by any means.

-7 years ago I went through the grueling ordeal of divorcing my abusive ex-husband (you can read about my story here).
+7 years ago I went through the grueling ordeal of divorcing a narcissistic abusive ex-husband (you can read about my story here).
 This all after the trauma of him sexually assaulting me in my sleep.

-In an attempt to help prepare other women, I’ve come up with this guide for how to divorce an abuser.
+In an attempt to help prepare other women, I’ve come up with this guide for how to divorce a narcissist abuser.